-- 30. Government, local authorities and statutory bodies receive income on certain supplies they make to the general public, for instance fees collected for issuance of permits, licenses and registration and revenue from: - (a) cess received from timber concessions given out to logging companies; - (b) royalties collected on rights given to petroleum companies to explore and harvest crude petroleum; - (c) levies charged on goods vehicles leaving the country; - (d) the tendering of vehicles' number plate and changing of vehicles' registration numbers; and
+- 30. Government, local authorities and statutory bodies receive income on certain supplies they make to the public, such as fees collected for issuance of permits, licenses and registration and revenue from: - (a) cess received from timber concessions given out to logging companies; - (b) royalties collected on rights given to petroleum companies to explore and to exploit for gas and crude oil; - (c) levies charged on vehicles leaving the country; - (d) the fee for tendering and changing of vehicles' registration number; and

-- (e) the application for caveat on land matters. - 31.
-Such income received by Government, statutory bodies and local authorities for making supplies which are regulatory and enforcement in nature are regarded as out of scope supplies and is not subject to GST.
+- (e) the application fee for land caveat. - 31.
+Such income received by Government, statutory bodies and local authorities for making supplies which are R&E functions are regarded as out of scope supplies and is not subject to GST.